 - Core legal services consisting of advice and extended representation regarding veterans’ disability claims and appeals at the VA and the U.S. Court of Appeals for Veterans Claims

-,housing and taxation
+,housing and tax disputes.

 - Veteran disability claims and appeals